-In fiscal 2022, 2021 and 2020, no customer individually accounted for 10% or more of the Company's net sales.
+In fiscal 2023, 2022 and 2021, no customer individually accounted for 10% or more of the Company's net sales.

-Net sales to foreign customers, primarily in Western Europe, Canada and Asia, were \$1.9 billion during the fiscal year ended 2022 and \$1.7 billion during the fiscal years ended 2021 and 2020, respectively.
+Net sales to foreign customers, primarily in Western Europe, Canada and Asia, were \$2.3 billion, \$1.9 billion and \$1.7 billion during the fiscal years ended September 30, 2023, 2022 and 2021, respectively.

 Contract Assets and Liabilities-Contract assets reflect revenue recognized and performance obligations satisfied in advance of customer billing or reimbursable costs related to a specific contract.
 Contract liabilities (Deferred revenue) relate to payments received in advance of the satisfaction of performance under the contract.

 We receive payments from customers based on the terms established in our contracts.
 The following table summarizes our contract assets and liabilities balances (in millions):